ansforge/IG-fhir-service-acces-aux-soins/input/pagecontent/ressources_casusage.md

 TEST
 {% sql {
   "query" : "select Id, Type, Description, Web from Resources where Id not like '%sos%' and  Id not like '%cpts%' and Id not like 'Example%' and Type in ('StructureDefinition', 'ValueSet', 'SearchParameter')", "class" : "lines",
   "columns" : [
     { "name" : "Id", "type" : "link", "source" : "Id", "target" : "Web"},
-    { "name" : "Type, "type" : "markdown", "source" : "Type"},
+    { "name" : "Type", "type" : "markdown", "source" : "Type"},
     { "name" : "Description, "type" : "markdown", "source" : "Description"}
   ]
 } %}